gottacatchenall/ms_sampling_effort/manuscript.md

 false-negative probability?
 3) How do false-negatives impact our ability to make reliable predictions about interactions?

-# How many times do you have to observe two species not-interacting to be label it a negative?
+# How many observations of a non-interaction do we need to call it a negative?

 A naive model of interaction detection would assume that every true interaction is incorrectly observed as a non-interaction with an independent and fixed